Sadanyl-dead/Img2Text/README.md

-# Image to text conertor app
+# Image to text convertor app

 ## Based on Tesseract